Bigardcode/Convert--.VCF--to--.arp/README.md

 ### Step 1: Check the VCF file to make sure that is in corrected format
        ls direction
-# Step 2
-Convert the VCF file into CSV
+### Step 2 : Convert the VCF file into CSV
-# Step 3
+       ls direction
-Make sure you sort your individuals by population so that they are all grouped together
+### Step 3: Make sure you sort your individuals by population so that they are all grouped together
-# Step 4
+        ls direction
-Install VCF2ArlequinDiploid on ubuntu
+### Step 4 : Install VCF2ArlequinDiploid on ubuntu
-# Step 5
+        ls direction
-Run the commands to convert .VCF file to .arp file
+### Step 5 : Run the commands to convert .VCF file to .arp file